rajatkha/libusb4/README.md

 Now, check your PCI tree and see which ID represents NHI controller.
 In my system it is 0000:03:00.0

+Now, fetch the vendor and device ID by this command: lspci -n -s 0000:03:00.0

 Bind the vfio-pci driver: sudo sh -c "echo 8086 15e8 > /sys/bus/pci/drivers/vfio-pci/new_id"

 Compile the code: gcc nhi.c vfio_nhi_enumerate.c -I/home/rajatkha/pciutils/lib -lpci